BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Select Input File to Subset Via ROI dialogue box pops-up> For the select input file> Select 1987 Stack > Click ok.

-Spatial Subset Via ROI parameters dialogue box pops-up> Select the municipal boundary.shp (the one at the bottom).
+Spatial Subset Via ROI parameters dialogue box pops-up> Select the municipal boundary.shp (i.e., the one at the bottom).
 Choose filename and Save as 1987 Subset> Click open > Cick ok.

-With the exception of 1987 Subset, uncheck all other layers in the left view
+With the exception of 1987 Subset, uncheck all other layers in the left view in the layer manager.

 Repeat the same process of subsetting data for the 2002 Stack image in the right view.
+Select the right view> for the select input file> Choose 2002 Stack and Click ok.
+For the Spatial Subset Via ROI parameters  choose the municipal boundary.shp (i.e., the one at the top) Choose 2002 Subset as the output file name> Click ok.

+Also, with the exception of 2002 Subset, uncheck all other layers in the right view in the the layer manager.

 **Classification**